-Bread is on of the most important staples of life — right up there with pizza and coffee.
-There is nothing more fulfilling than the smell, the feel and taste of an outstanding Ciabatta, Pugliese or baguette — fresh, lean, authentic.
-Equally wonderful is the earthy, slightly sweet and rich nutty flavor of a slice of whole wheat bread.
+Bread is one of the most important staples of life — right up there with pizza and coffee.
+There is nothing more fulfilling than the smell, the feel, and the taste of an outstanding Ciabatta, Pugliese, or baguette — fresh, lean, authentic.
+Equally wonderful is the earthy, slightly sweet, and rich nutty flavor of a slice of whole wheat bread.
 One way or another, most of us consume a good quantity of bread every week, whether it is crusty “French” bread, sandwich bread, or toast.

 Sadly, most of the bread we see in the supermarket is hardly bread at all.
-Rather than crusty, flavorful bread which has been slowly ferment, proofed, shaped, scored and baked — possibly in a brick oven, most bread is ignorable at best, and offensive at worse.
+Rather than crusty, flavorful bread which has been slowly fermented, proofed, shaped, scored, and baked — possibly in a brick oven, most bread is ignorable at best, and offensive at worse.

 And then there are the preservatives.
 You are probably tired of hearing about it, but preservatives land somewhere between bad for you, and really bad for you.
 As my mother once said about 1960’s-era white sandwich bread, if you can leave it out on the counter for a week, and no bugs or organisms can live on it, how can we expect to live on it?

 There is good news.
-For many of us, the bread revolution is happening in our neighborhoods, with micro-bakeries creating wonderful traditional bread and innovative new bread.
+For many of us, the brick oven bread revolution is happening in our neighborhoods, with micro-bakeries creating wonderful traditional bread and innovative new bread.
 They are everything you could want from your daily bread.
-Our community even has a wonderful organic loaf bread company that produces amazing whole wheat, cinnamon raisin, nut, seed and other holistic loaves.
+Some communities even have wonderful, organic loaf bread companies that produce amazing whole wheat, cinnamon raisin, nut, seed, and other holistic loaves.
 Great for bread and toast.

-Our approach is to make our own with the help of our brick ovens and pizza stone!
+Our approach is to make our own with the help of our brick oven or pizza stone!